Tatsuya-Nonogaki/export-ADData/README.md

 ##### -TrimOU

 Allows you to remove one or more leading OUs from the DistinguishedName of imported objects.
+Two formats are valid.
 - **Full DN format:** e.g., `OU=deeper,OU=sales`
-- **Abbreviated format:** e.g., `deeper,sales` (converted internally)
+- **Abbreviated format:** e.g., `deeper,sales`

 The value must match the most descendant (left-most) OU sequence of the source DN, in order.
 Trimming only occurs if the source DN starts with the specified sequence.